Josh Hazlewood: International career

 In January 2017, Hazlewood recorded an unusual innings in the first ODI against New Zealand.
 He had a 26-minute long 54-run tenth wicket partnership with Marcus Stoinis without facing a single ball.
 He was run out at the non-striker's end with Australia falling just seven runs short of a win and he became the first player to be dismissed for a diamond duck in a partnership of over fifty runs.
 This was Hazlewood's first ODI dismissal, setting the record for the most ODI matches played without being dismissed (33), a record he had overtaken in December 2016 after his 28th ODI.
 Hazlewood picked up nine wickets in the Champions Trophy that year while topping the ICC ODI bowlers' rankings.

 In April 2018, he was awarded a national contract by Cricket Australia for the 2018–19 season.

 In July 2019, he was named in Australia's squad for the 2019 Ashes series in England.
 Hazlewood played in 4 of the 5 matches of the series, taking 20 wickets at an average of 21.85.

 On 16 July 2020, Hazlewood was named in a 26-man preliminary squad of players to begin training ahead of a possible tour to England following the COVID-19 pandemic.
 On 14 August 2020, Cricket Australia confirmed that the fixtures would be taking place, with Hazelwood included in the touring party.

 Hazlewood took his 200th Test wicket against India in the first Test of Border–Gavaskar Trophy series 2020–21.
 He is Australia's 8th highest Test wicket taker as of 25 April 2024.
 In August 2021, Hazlewood was named in Australia's squad for the 2021 ICC Men's T20 World Cup.
 In 2021 after the T20 World Cup, he became the first bowler to be ranked among the top 10 in all three formats (Test, ODI, T20) in ICC rankings.

 Hazlewood was selected in Australia's squad in the 2021–22 Ashes series, where he only played the first test match in Brisbane, taking three wickets and two catches.
 He was named as stand-in captain for a rested Pat Cummins during the second ODI against England in November 2022.

-In May 2024, he was named in Australia’s squad for the 2024 ICC Men's T20 World Cup tournament.
+In May 2024, he was named in Australia's squad for the 2024 ICC Men's T20 World Cup tournament.

+He was ruled out of 2026 ICC Men's T20 World Cup due to knee injury as he failed to recover on time.

+During the 1st Test match against Bangladesh in August 2026, Hazlewood reached the milestone of 300 career Test wickets, becoming the 9th Australian bowler to reach the landmark.